Visiting New York City can be expensive! Between the cost of food and hotels, budget travel to the largest city in the United States can be difficult.

 When visiting New York City, it is almost impossible not to think about the tragic events that transpired on September 11, 2001.

-It is FREE to visit the memorial fountains, though they are closed to the public every September 11th for family members of the victims.
+The memorial fountains are FREE to visit, though they are closed to the public on September 11th for family members of the victims.

-Once an elevated railroad track, the High Line is now a 1.45 mile-long park with over 500 species of plants and trees.
-Kids will find it fun walking above the streets and traffic while enjoying and climbing on the various benches and steps.
+Once an elevated railroad track, the High Line is now a 1.45-mile-long park with over 500 species of plants and trees.
+Kids will find it fun to walk above the streets and traffic while enjoying and climbing on the various benches and steps.

 Don’t worry; you don’t have to walk the entire length of the High Line.
 From Gansevoort between 12th and 13th Streets to 34th Street by the Hudson Yards, there are many entry and exit points along the way.